tailwindlabs/tailwindcss/source/docs/state-variants.blade.md

 titleBorder: true
 ---

+@include('_partials.work-in-progress')

+To Document:

+- Add reference table with all of the default variant configuration
+- Briefly document responsive variants again, linking to responsive design docs?

+---

 Similar to our [responsive prefixes](/docs/responsive-design), Tailwind makes it easy to style elements on hover, focus, and more using *state* prefixes.

 ## Hover